keajs/kea-docs/docs/core/kea.md

 })
 ```

-An object was passed to `kea({})`, instead of the array of logic builders.
+This object would then be evaluated in a predefined order.

-That syntax still works, and all your old code should function as is, but it is discouraged going further.
+That syntax still works, and most Kea 2.0 code should function as is in 3.0.